American Renaissance

 The American Renaissance was a period of American architecture and the arts from 1876 to 1917, characterized by renewed national self-confidence and a feeling that the United States was the heir to Greek democracy, Roman law, and Renaissance humanism.
 Local conditions and requirements of America, including the aforementioned nationalism, spurred this change of style, allowing it to slowly develop over time in various places around the United States.
 The era spans the period between the Centennial Exposition (celebrating the 100th anniversary of the signing of the Declaration of Independence) and the United States' entry into World War I.

+A great variety of buildings were made using this style, such as townhouses, cottages, state houses, libraries, capitol buildings, museums, banks, railway terminals, and more.

 Building materials

-The early building material for the structures of the American Renaissance was wood, the United States' great national building commodity of the time given its plentiful availability.
-Due to a lack of money for the fairly new country, stone, the material used by the Greeks and Romans, was out of reach.
-Columns were initially carved of wood for the earliest structures of this period.
-With an increase of national wealth, architects and builders were able to begin using white marble, a more durable material, for intricate carvings and details.
+Early buildings of the American Renaissance were of wood, plentiful in the United States, and often painted.
+As the country became wealthier, builders gradually followed the Greeks and Romans in their use of stone.
+For example, early columns of the period were carved of wood, but later architects and builders could use white marble, a more durable material, for intricate carvings and details.

 Both materials had their benefits.
 Wood is more easily repaired and replaced given its lack of lengthy durability in addition to its charm, warmth, and personality, which is characteristic of the American style.
 Stone, especially white marble, has a shine and glow to it.
-It is also more durable and able to withstand harsh weather conditions.
+It is also more durable and able to withstand harsh weather.